RJhala47/ai-security-soc-playbook/README.md

 ## 📌 License

-MIT License – Free to use, modify, and share.
+MIT License – Free to use and share.